 In order to adopt a child from Nigeria, you will need to meet the requirements of the Government of Nigeria and U.S. immigration law.

 To meet U.S. immigration requirements, you may choose to file a Form I-600A, Application for Advance Processing of an Orphan Petition, with USCIS, to be found suitable and eligible to adopt.
 If you have already identified the child you wish to adopt, you may also choose to file the Form I-600 petition for the child and include all the required supporting documentation for the Form I-600A application (i.e. an approved home study) so USCIS can make a determination on your suitability and eligibility to adopt before reviewing the child’s eligibility as an orphan.
 Please see the USCIS website for more information about filing options.
 Unless an exception applies, the home study must be prepared by a person who is authorized under 22 CFR 96 to prepare home studies and must comply with the requirements in 8 CFR 204.311.

 3. Apply to Nigeria’s Authorities to Adopt, and be Matched with a Child

 If you are found suitable and eligible to adopt under U.S. immigration law, Nigeria requires you to submit an adoption application to the Ministry of Women Affairs of Social Development in the state that you wish to adopt a child from.

-The process varies state to state within Nigeria and can take many months or up to year.
+The process varies state to state within Nigeria and can take several months or even years to be completed.